Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 - Java 11 or higher

-- Java development environment, such as Visual Studio Code, IntelliJ, NetBeans, or Eclipse
+- A Java development environment, such as Visual Studio Code, IntelliJ, NetBeans, or Eclipse

 - Maven